helloani25/pyspark-highspot/README.md

 ##### Spark Parameters to tune to have better resource utilization in production
 **********************************************************************
-<B>Note</B>: I am not running Spark job in Cluster mode using YARN for this exercise
+<B>Note</B>: I am not running Spark job in Cluster mode using YARN for this exercise.
+But YARN must be used to run in cluster mode
 ##### In production
 ```
 Edit $SPARK_HOME/conf/spark-defaults.conf and set spark.master to yarn: